-As shipped these are odorless, wire with a flux core that are nonflammable, non-explosive, non-reactive and non -hazardous.
+As shipped these are odorless, solid rods with a flux coating that are nonflammable, non-explosive, non-reactive and non-hazardous.
 Welding arcs and sparks can ignite combustibles or flammable materials Read and understand the manufacturer's instructions and precautionary label on this product and your employer's safety practices.
 Read and understand: American National Standard ANSI Z49.1 Safety in Welding, Cutting and Allied Processes, published by the AMERICAN WELDING SOCIETY, 550 N.W.
 LeJeune Road, Miami, Florida 33126; OSHA Safety and Health Standards are published by the U.S. Government Printing Office, 732 North Capitol Street NW, Washington, DC 20401.

 Also National Fire Protection Association NFPA 51B, Standard for Fire Prevention During Welding, Cutting and other Hot Work

 Suitable (and unsuitable) extinguishing media: As shipped these items will not burn however in the event use media recommended for the burning materials and fire situation and surroundings.
 No unsuitable media known at this time.

-Water Jet extinguisher may fires and should be avoided.
-Specific hazards arising from the chemicals: Welding arcs and sparks can ignite combustibles or flammable materials.
+Specific hazards arising from the chemicals: Welding arcs and sparks can ignite combustibles or flammable materials

 Specific protective equipment and precautions for firefighters: Wear self-contained breathing apparatus and full protective clothing in case of fire or when fumes and vapors are present.
 Follow general fire-fighting precautions as in the workplace.